 Very nice.
 Also, very fresh and unusual.

-Like the Panerai Luminor 1950 3 Days (PAM 372) model that was, too, revealed at SIHH 2011 event, the new watch is powered by the Calibre P.3000 hand-wound movement, which is made solely in-house, equipped with a pair of spring barrels and can run for as long as 72 hours after fully wound.
+Like the Luminor 1950 3 Days (PAM 372) model that was, too, revealed at the SIHH 2011 event, the PAM 373 is powered by the Calibre P.3000 hand-wound movement, which is made solely in-house, equipped with a pair of spring barrels and can run for as long as 72 hours after fully wound.
 Although the mechanism still can’t compete with double-barrel movements from such monsters as IWC that can go for a whole week and more, it still makes the hand-wound mechanism a more practical choice for those who prefer to keep their collection of timekeepers in constant rotation: as long as you don’t forget it for more than three days, the watch will still be good the next time you get it out of the safe.

-As the name implies, the watch is delivered in a huge cushion-shaped platinum case 47 mm wide.
-Predictably, on a normal wrist the extremely oversized case will take all available space (and probably then some,) however, thanks to its moderately short set of wire-style lugs that are welded to the case, the chocolate brown leather strap (it, by the way, features a very nice contrasting stitching of light-brown color) will probably still hug your wrist in a very comfortable way.
-Of course, it is recommended to first try this (or similar model with the same proportions) PAM 373 Platino model on your own wrist before ordering one online (although it may be not the best idea to buy online a watch that has an MSRP of $48,000.)
+As the name implies, the 3 Days Platino is delivered in a huge cushion-shaped platinum case 47 mm wide.
+Predictably, on a normal wrist the extremely oversized case will take all available space (and probably then some,) however, thanks to its moderately short set of wire-style lugs that are welded to the case, the chocolate brown leather strap (it, by the way, features a surprisingly -for its overall brutal style- elegant contrasting stitching of light-brown color) will probably still hug your wrist in a comfortable way.
+Of course, it is recommended to first try this (or a similar model with the same proportions) PAM 373 Platino model on your wrist before ordering one online (although it maybe not the best idea to buy online a watch that has an MSRP of $48,000.)

 Photos: Officine Panerai

 Panerai Radiomir 3 Days Platino (PAM 373) specification

 Price: $48,000 (MSRP)